ombhilare999/SRA-BOARD-2020/README.md

 - ### Motor Driver:
     - Motors usually runs on 12V and microcontroller output is generally 5V/3.3V.
 So one need external motor driver circuitry to control motors according to the microcontroller input.
-    - In sra board 2019 the motors was controlled using L298N motor driver which is a transistor based H Bridge motor driver.
+    - In sra board 2019 the motors was controlled using L298N motor driver which is a bjt based H Bridge motor driver.

 - ### Sensor port:
     - According to the external sensor types usually development boards have on board sensor ports where sensor can be connected easily using FRC port.